monokkai/devsecops-cli/README.md

-monokkai git --pull --rebase -a -m "message" -p monokkai git --pull -m "message" monokkai log # Default history of commits monokkai log --graph -l 5 # The last 5 for example
+monokkai git --pull --rebase -a -m "message" -p monokkai git --pull -m "message" monokkai log # Default history of commits monokkai log --graph -l 5 # The last 5 (for example) monokkai log --compact # Hash and message monokkai log --graph # With graph (for example if u're commiting with others)

 ```